AussieSeaweed/gameservice/docs/source/interact.rst

    # True if the player can throw the specified hand.
    player.can_throw(RockPaperScissorsHand.SCISSORS)

-   # Gets the winner of the game (either None or one of the players).
+   # The winner of the game (either None or one of the players).
    game.winner
+   # The hand of the player.
+   player.hand

 This is a sample game.